fitterhmp11/fitterhmp11.github.io/content/posts/netlab-bpglabs-overview.md

-I got wind of Ivan explaining netlab and his bgplabs.
+I was listening to an interview with Ivan Pepelnjak and he was explaining netlab and his bgplabs.
 I thought it was a great way to strengthen my knowledge of BGP and also learn by doing with GitHub, virtualization and some new Network OS vendors.

 I will give some overview thoughts here, and then do a different post for each lab I complete